 Obtaining patent protection in China not only provides the patentee with a mechanism by which to enforce their rights, in order to stop the manufacture or sale of identical products, it also provides the patentee with an effective way to prohibit the export of ‘copied’ products by shipping through one of China’s major ports.
 However, due to the fact that a Chinese patent does not have jurisdiction in Hong Kong (and vice versa), the limitation on export can potentially be easily overcome by shipping the product through the Port of Hong Kong.

 This is a considerable problem, particularly where patent protection has not been sought in the US, for example, thus allowing a third party to import copied products into the US, therefore exploiting this unprotected market.

-In view of the above, obtaining patent protection in Hong Kong is an effective way in which to prohibit the export of products which would otherwise have been prohibited from export from China.
-Furthermore, with a population of more than seven million, Hong Kong is potentially in itself a very lucrative consumer market, a market which is quite often overlooked.
+In view of the above, obtaining patent protection in Hong Kong is an effective way in which to prohibit the export of products that would otherwise have been prohibited from export from China.
+Furthermore, with a population of more than seven million, Hong Kong is potentially in itself a very lucrative consumer market, a market that is quite often overlooked.

 Unlike the position in the United Kingdom, the Hong Kong patent system is a system whereby a first or so-called designated patent application is re-registered, examined and granted.

 There are two types of patents in Hong Kong:

 - a short-term patent, which has a term of 8 years, and

 - a standard patent, which has a term of 20 years.